noppefoxwolf/presentations/tryswift/25/presentation-en.md

 ^ And DAWN for mastodon is my personal project.
 ^ This app using today's techniques a bit.
-^ Please check it out!
+^ Please check it out too!
 ^ Enjoy the rest of try!Swift!
 ^ Thank you for listening!